 The termination of employment contracts of health professionals due to reaching retirement age has been postponed for the duration of the state of emergency as of 13 April 2020.

-As of 22 October 2020, 8 healthcare workers in North Macedonia have died from COVID – 19, and over 1100 have been infected.
+As of 22 October 2020, 8 healthcare workers in North Macedonia had died from COVID- 19, and over 1100 have been infected.

 WHO COVID-19 courses for health professionals: